BaleshSrle/SFDobojWebAppCollection/README.md

 Using this Web Application, you can calculate how much of Dry Ice, (Water) Ice & Liquid Niotrogen will be needed for transporting (perishable) goods during the year.

-When using this app, all fields in the must be filled.
+When using this app, all fields in the app must be filled.

 In some input fields only accept positive integers, and in some of the fields only accept positive and negative integers.